heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 > [!TIP]
 > Run the [fix command](#fixing-corrupt-subcolumns) before migrating to ensure that all subcolumns are in a consistent state.

+> [!TIP]
+> Error messages will generally try to guide you to the source of the issue.
+If you encounter any issues, please report them on the [GitHub issue tracker](https://github.com/heimrichhannot/contao-subcolumns2grid-migration-bundle/issues).

 ## Installation